pandas-dev/pandas/doc/source/missing_data.rst

 .. _documentation: http://docs.scipy.org/doc/scipy/reference/interpolate.html#univariate-interpolation
 .. _guide: http://docs.scipy.org/doc/scipy/reference/tutorial/interpolate.html

 Like other pandas fill methods, ``interpolate`` accepts a ``limit`` keyword argument.
+Use this to limit the number of consecutive interpolations, keeping ``NaN`` values for interpolations that are too far from the last valid
-Use this to limit the number of consecutive interpolations, keeping ``NaN`` s for interpolations that are too far from the last valid observation:
+observation:

 .. ipython:: python